-Due to this environment, machined foam was required that could cope with the harsh treatment it would receive underwater while gathering data, and, in some examples, would be needed to neutralize sea mines.
+Due to this environment, the machined foam was required that could cope with the harsh treatment it would receive underwater while gathering data, and, in some examples, would be needed to neutralize sea mines.
 Buoyancy material to achieve the depth requirement of 1,000 ft was also a necessity.

-One of the alternative materials considered was syntactic foam, which is normally employed in deeper water applications.
+One of the alternative materials considered as syntactic foam, which is normally employed in deeper water applications.
 Along with the non-essential capability of syntactic foam to cope with depth, the issue of affordability was also considered because SRS required a material that was reasonably inexpensive.

 - Durable and strong material

 The owner and president of SRS, Jesse Rodocker, established and sold a similar company that produced ROVs for commercial applications.

 In this role, he came to understand the characteristics and advantages of LAST-A-FOAM® subsea buoyancy foam.